RSGallery2/RSGallery2_Project/Documentation/Config/config.md

   Defines the method ("No popup", "Normal popup", "Joomla Modal") used for displaying a popup (big image) after a click of the image in single image display.

   "No popup": A click on the image does not open a popup<br>
-  "Normal popup": After click on the image a popup in ... style<br>
+  "Normal popup": After click on the image the original image is displayed in a separate browser window style<br>
-  "Joomla Modal": After click on the image a popup in ... style<br>
+  "Joomla Modal": After click on the image a popup in a modal style with [x] to close appear in front of the small image screen

 * (3) Display Description Yes No